The Parasol

 The Parasol (also known as El Quitasol) is one of a cartoon series of oil on linen paintings made by the painter Francisco Goya.
 This series of paintings was specifically made in order to be transformed into tapestries that would be hung on the walls of the Royal Palace of El Pardo in Madrid, Spain.
 The tapestries showed serene events in everyday life, which made them a nice addition to the dining room of Prince and Princess of Asturias—the future King Charles IV and Maria Luisa of Parma.
 The queen called on Goya because she wanted to decorate the dining room with cheerful scenes; The Parasol and the other tapestry paintings were Goya's response to this request.
-The painting is currently located in the Museo del Prado in Madrid as is another in the series, Blind man's bluff.
+The painting is now in the Museo del Prado in Madrid as is another in the series, Blind man's bluff.

 Description of the painting

 In his paintings, Goya often joins French fashion to the Spanish one.
 The woman in this particular painting is sitting on the ground, possibly resting from a long walk.
 She is dressed in French style, according to the time period.
 She is holding a fan in her right hand, while a little dog is cuddled in her lap.
 The young man is holding the parasol in order to shade the woman's face.
 He is dressed in the so-called majo style, meaning he is dressed like a poor person for the time period.
 His hair gathered in a net, and his belt is made of colorful silk.
 In the background we can see dark clouds in the sky and the trees swaying in the wind, possibly signaling a storm coming.
 The painting emits a very calm warmth, which is then offset by the tree that seems to be blowing in pretty strong wind.
 The way the boy is standing, with one foot on the rock and one not, he seems to be triumphantly shading the woman from the harmful rays of the sun, and the possible storm.